Indian National Kennel Club: Current activity and administration

 The Indian National Kennel Club is the leading authority on registration of purebreds and maintains the recognized registry.
 It issues pedigrees for purebreds and litters.
 It hosts various seminars, workshops, training classes and annual shows across the country, and awards championships to various breeds of dogs.

 The president of the Indian National Kennel Club is Maharana Mahipendra Singh of Danta.
 Mrs. Ratty P. Javeri is the secretary and a founder member of the organization.

 Registration

 The Indian National Kennel Club registers litters of puppies whose sire and dam have both been registered with either the Indian National Kennel Club or The Kennel Club of India, and dogs which have been imported from other countries.
 They also registers dogs that are purebred but whose parents do not carry any papers.
 These dogs are registered as "purebreds with unknown pedigree".

+From April 2023, INKC has adopted TOP (Totally Online Process) for all its Dog and Litter Registration, Transfer of Ownership, Dog Show Entries and Result Certificate, etc. It's probably the first Kennel Club in the world to go fully paperless through its website, www.inkc.in and/or its Android app, DoggyLocker.

 Pedigree papers (certificates) are issued by the Indian National Kennel Club and are continuously appended as the dog keeps winning championships or changes owners.
 Pedigree papers are important as they provides lineage and keeps peddling of pedigreed dogs at bay.

 The most common registered breeds with the Indian National Kennel Club are: Labrador retrievers, golden retrievers, German shepherd dogs, dachshunds, Doberman pinschers and pugs.
 Along with the common breeds, Indian National Kennel Club also registers Indian pure breeds like the Mudhol hound.